asdfqrt/Autophase/README.md

 4. Accuracy after training
 5. Visualization(default set to 100 images)

+* The classification result will be recored in data/results.csv

 ## Result
 ![image (2)](https://user-images.githubusercontent.com/79451613/219881948-f062f3ab-4b01-42e8-a794-cd4cc251b267.png)

-* The classification result will be recored in data/results.csv
-* With the hyperparameter settings of this project, I achieved **91% accuracy** of phase classification
+* I achieved **91% accuracy** of phase classification with the hyperparameter settings of this project,
 * Expect higher accuracy depending on your dataset (higher resolution, dataset size..) and the model(ex.Coca) you use.
 ## References
 - Dataset: [UHCSDB: UltraHigh Carbon Steel Micrograph DataBase](https://www.kaggle.com/datasets/safi842/highcarbon-micrographs)